redox-os/ion/manual/src/introduction.md

 # Goals

-Syntax and feature decisions for Ion are made based upon three measurements: is the feature useful, is it simple to use, and will it's implementation be efficient to parse and execute?
+Syntax and feature decisions for Ion are made based upon three measurements:
+ 1. Is the feature useful?
+ 2. Is it simple to use?
+ 3. Will it's implementation be efficient to parse and execute?

 A feature is considered useful if there's a valid use case for it, in the concept of a shell language.
-The syntax for the feature should be simple for a human to read and write, with extra emphasis on readability, given that most time is spent reading scripts than writing them.
-The implementation should require minimal to zero heap allocations, and be implemented in a manner that requires minimal CPU cycles (so long as it's also fully documented and easy to maintain!).
+The syntax for the feature should be simple for a human to read and write, with extra emphasis on readability, given that **most time is spent reading scripts** than writing them.
+The implementation should require *minimal to zero heap allocations*, and be implemented in a manner that requires *minimal CPU cycles* (so long as it's also **fully documented** and **easy to maintain**!).

-It should also be taken into consideration that shells operate entirely upon strings, and therefore should be fully equipped for all manner of string manipulation capabilities.
+It should also be taken into consideration that *shells operate entirely upon strings*, and therefore should be fully equipped for all manner of string manipulation capabilities.
 That means that users of a shell should not immediately need to grasp for tools like **cut**, **sed**, and **awk**.
 Ion offers a great deal of control over slicing and manipulating text.
 Arrays are treated as first